CodeMorrow/hello-world/readme.txt

 is it me you're looking for?

-I can see it in you eyes,
+I can see it in your eyes,
-I can feel it in you touch..
+I can feel it in your touch..